 Net cash from financing activities was \$2.2 million during the three months ended March 31, 2017, compared to a negative \$1.8 million during the same period in 2016.
-The \$4.0 million increase in 2017 was primarily attributable to the \$3.8 million in net proceeds received from a common stock offering, and a \$0.2 million decrease in principal payments on long-term debt.
+The \$4.0 million increase in 2017 was primarily attributable to the \$3.8 million in net proceeds received from a common stock offering and the issuance of warrants, and a \$0.2 million decrease in principal payments on long-term debt.